ryanmcd111/rules_devserver/README.md

 <script type="module" data-hot-swap="true" src="/scripts/bundle.js"></script>
 ```

-When the server is live-reloaded, the browser will hot swap the JavaScript module, and the hot page itself will not reload.
+When the server is live-reloaded, the browser will hot swap the JavaScript module, and the host page itself will not reload.